-ThinkAdvisor chose Memorial Day because, for better or worse, it is a three-day holiday weekend, with parades and barbecues and it’s when most of America is focused on the military, those departed and those still with us.
+ThinkAdvisor initially chose Memorial Day because, for better or worse, it is a three-day holiday weekend, with parades and barbecues and it’s when most of America is focused on the military, whether on those departed or those still with us.
 So we hope we’ve educated you somewhat, as the naval vet urged us, about these important holidays.

 Name: Monte Clark Ferguson

 Branch: US Army Aviation